Check your cash: ‘Fancy’ serial numbers worth big bucks

-One of the most valuable serial number variations is known as a “ladder,” and could be worth anywhere from $9 to $100,000, according to a website called The Penny Hoarder.
+One of the most valuable serial number variations is known as a “ladder,” and could be worth anywhere from $9 to $100,000, according to financial news outlet The Penny Hoarder.
 When the serial number ascends (example: 12345678) or descends (example: 8765431) in order, currency collectors/dealers call it a ladder.

 Eric Gerner, owner of Gold and Silver of Joplin, LLC., said the worth of a modern bill depends on its serial number and how unusual it is.
 Gerner said currency collectors look for several different types of fancy serial numbers that stand out from the crowd.